eleavydev/rock-paper-scissors-el/README.md

 ![Player and Machine area - Before game starts](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1657054590/Rock%20paper%20scissors/4._Player_and_Machine_area_Rock_Paper_Scissors_page_fhltvp.png)

- - This area reflects the players and the machines choice of Rock, Paper, Scissors and also displays the scores for both player and the machine.
+ - This area reflects the players and the machines choice of Rock, Paper, Scissors and displays the scores for both player and the machine.
  - Initially both player and machine scores display as 0.
  - Initially both player and machine areas display the Rock, Paper, Scissors logo as default images.